 That’s what Vicky is going to talk about today, how the gluten-free diet and Specific Carbohydrate Diet have helped heal her family, most notably healing her son of Crohn’s.
-She’ll also share how she approached the diet from a vegetarian standpoint.
+She’ll also share how she approached the diet from a vegetarian, aka “plant-based,” standpoint.

 I’m convinced that the sharing of others’ personal gluten-free stories changes lives.
-You can find even more personal stories via the gfe sidebar, under gfe’s essential posts, Personal Stories tab.
+You can find even more personal stories here on gfe.

 I asked Vicky to share her bio and I love this snapshot she gives of herself below.
 And now I’ll turn the floor over to Vicky (for a while) …